 The types of complaints/grievances that can be addressed are complaints/grievances against service providers, complaints/grievances regarding waiver services, and other complaints/grievances that directly affect their waiver services.
 Persons should first address any complaints/grievance by reporting it to their case management team, but may address any complaint/grievance to DOM at any time.
 The case management team begins to address the complaint/grievance with the client within 24 hours.
 If a resolution is not reached within 72 hours the case management team reports the complaint/grievance to the case management supervisor.
 The supervisor must reach a resolution with the participant within seven days.
 If a resolution is not reached within this time frame it is reported to DOM.
 DOM along with the case management agency will consult with each other and work towards a resolution within seven days.
-In the event the complaint/grievance is with the case management team.
-Once a new case management agency and DOM works with the participant to assign a new case management team.
-Once a new case management team within the following month and notifies DOM of the final resolution.
+In the event the complaint/grievance is with the case management team then the case management agency and DOM works with the participant to assign a new case management team.
+Once a new case management team is assigned the case management supervisor evaluates the participant's satisfaction with the new case management team within the following month and notifies DOM of the final resolution.
 Upon admission to the waiver, the participant receives a written copy of their bill of rights which addresses disputes, complaints/grievances and hearings.
 The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.